ncsa/ncsa_system_documentation/docs/source/common/login.rst

 Mac OS X SSH Clients
 ----------------------

-Mac OS X comes with a built-in open-source version of SSH called OpenSSH.
-You can access it via the Terminal application.
+Mac OS X comes with a built-in open-source version of SSH called OpenSSH, you can access it via the Terminal application.
 `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is also available for Mac OS X.

 One-time X Window Software Install